 This section is no longer reported in the Annual CAPER.
-However, this information can be found within the "Appendix 1: Tables" section of this document in the "ESG Sage Report and the "ESG-CV Sage Report", which includes the type of ESG and ESG-CV assistance provided during program year 2021.
+Please review the 2021 ESG & ESG-CV Sage Report under Appendix 1: Tables for the type of ESG and ESG-CV assistance provided during program year 2021.

 CR-75 ESG Expenditures